What is parchment paper made of?

 The Chemical and Mechanical Pulping (or paper making) Process:

-• In chemical pulping, log of woods are debarked by tumbling them in large steel drums and then chipped into small pieces using a chipper.
+In chemical pulping, logs of wood are debarked by tumbling them in large steel drums and then chipped into small pieces using a chipper.
 The chips are then screened for size, then cleaned and temporarily stored for further processing.
 The barks removed cannot be used further in the paper making process, so they’re burned to supply fuel instead.

 b) The parchmentization process (the formation of parchment paper)